paulkarpenko/us-code-ui/uscode/title-28-judiciary-and-judicial-procedure/chapter-153-habeas-corpus.md

 (3) the opinions and dispositive orders of the appellate court relating to the conviction or the sentence.

 (e) Reply.
-The petitioner may submit a reply to the respondent’s answer or other pleading within a time fixed by the judge.
+The petitioner may file a reply to the respondent’s answer or other pleading.
+The judge must set the time to file unless the time is already set by local rule.

 (As amended Apr.
 26, 2004, eff.
 Dec.
-1, 2004.)
+1, 2004; Apr.
+25, 2019, eff.
+Dec.
+1, 2019.)

 #### Advisory Committee Note
 Rule 5 details the contents of the “answer”.
 (This is a change in terminology from “return,” which is still used below when referring to prior practice.)
 The answer plays an obviously important rule in a habeas proceeding: